Richard-Apps/richardapps-web/README.md

 # RichardApps - Webpage
 Github-Repository of my personal webpage.
+Including news, projects, picture grid, about and contact pages.
+Made using vanilla HTML/CSS and JavaScript.

 Featuring a design inspired by old vintage terminals!

 ## Screenshots

 ![App Screenshot](/assets/preview.png)
 ![App Screenshot](/assets/preview_2.png)

 ## Roadmap

-- Change to external hosted font
+- [ ] Change to external hosted font

-- Add color-themes
+- [ ] Add color-themes

-- Add a functional blog for news
+- [ ] Add a functional blog for news

-- If possible: Add screen curvature and other effects like simulated burn-in
+- [ ] If possible: Add screen curvature and other effects like simulated burn-in

-- Finish/complete the project list
+- [ ] Finish/complete the project list

 ## Contributing

 Contributions are always welcome!

-...
+How/what to contribute: [CONTRIBUTING.md](CONTRIBUTING.md)
 ## Credit

 #### Font